Skip to main content

 Bottom line

 The July 23-24 hearing is the most significant peptide regulatory event of 2026 on the access side.
 A favorable PCAC recommendation for BPC-157 or KPV would open a legal compounding pathway for tens of thousands of patients currently buying research-grade peptides through the gray market.
 A negative recommendation pushes those patients further into channels with no quality controls or physician oversight.
-The realistic outcome is mixed: one or two favorable votes, the rest deferred or rejected, with FDA rulemaking on the favorable substances stretching into 2027.
+With FDA staff now on record against all seven and the advisory panel reshaped toward compounding access, the vote is genuinely hard to call.
+The realistic range runs from a clean sweep of negative recommendations that tracks staff guidance, to a split where a sympathetic panel backs BPC-157 or KPV over staff objections.
+Even a favorable vote triggers FDA rulemaking that would stretch well into 2027 before any peptide becomes legally compoundable.

 Sources